KhaledAhmad1/FCI-Project-FrontEnd/README.md

 3. **Install dependencies:**

-    Depending on your package manager, run one of the following commands to install all necessary dependencies:
+    Run one of the following commands to install all necessary dependencies:

     Using npm: